Jordan Farmar: College career

 Considered one of the elite point guards in the nation at UCLA, Farmar was named to the All-Pac-10 First Team and the all Pac-10 Tournament team.
 As a freshman in 2004–05, Farmar was the Rivals.com National Freshman of the Year, and Pac-10 Freshman of the Year.
 He led the team in assists (5.28 average) and free throw percentage (.801), and was # 2 in minutes (34.3) and points (13.2 points; # 1 among freshman guards), while topping all Pac-10 freshmen in scoring, assists, free throw percentage, and minutes played, as he was second in steals.

 He was named All-Pac-10 First Team the next season.
 In the 2006 NCAA Tournament, Farmar led the UCLA Bruins to the National Championship game against the Florida Gators, which they lost by a score of 73–57.
 Farmar led all scorers with 18 points, and finished with 2 rebounds, 4 assists, and 2 steals.
 Farmar made a notable steal and assist at the end of UCLA's Sweet Sixteen matchup with the Gonzaga Bulldogs, giving his team the lead for good after an impressive comeback effort.
-On April 20, 2006, he declared for the NBA Draft.
+On April 20, 2006, he declared for the NBA draft.

 Professional career

 Los Angeles Lakers (2006–2010)

 Farmar impressed NBA scouts at the pre-draft combine with a 42 in vertical leap, the highest of any player there.
-Later, he was drafted by the Los Angeles Lakers with the 26th pick in the NBA draft, which was acquired along with Brian Grant, Caron Butler and Lamar Odom in a trade that sent Shaquille O’Neal to the Miami Heat.
+Later, he was drafted by the Los Angeles Lakers with the 26th pick in the NBA draft, which was acquired along with Brian Grant, Caron Butler and Lamar Odom in a trade that sent Shaquille O'Neal to the Miami Heat.
 On July 8, 2006, he made his debut at the Summer Pro League, which was held at the Walter Pyramid.
 His final game totals were 17 points and 3 assists in 31 minutes of play.

 For most of the 2006–07 NBA season, Farmar played backup to Smush Parker.
 On March 31, 2007, Farmar was assigned to the Lakers' D-League team, the Los Angeles D-Fenders.
 On April 1, Farmar scored 18 points in a 109–101 home loss against the Anaheim Arsenal.
 Later on that afternoon, he was re-called by the Lakers to play against the visiting Sacramento Kings.
 Farmar added 4 points and 4 rebounds in 7:38 minutes playing time, helping the Lakers take a home victory, thereby making history by becoming the first player ever to participate in both a D-League and an NBA game on the same day.
-On April 15, against the Seattle SuperSonics, Farmar got his first professional career start, replacing Smush Parker in the starting lineup.
+On April 15, against the Seattle SuperSonics, Farmar got his first professional career start, replacing Parker in the starting lineup.
 Along with two starts in the regular season, Farmar started all five playoff games at point guard.
 In those games against first round opponent the Phoenix Suns, he averaged 6.4 ppg and 1.2 spg against Steve Nash.